-In some churches in North America there has developed the practice of appointing a head usher and ushers who are specifically charged with the responsibility of caring for members and visitors at the principal church services.
+In some churches in North America there has developed the practice of appointing or electing a head usher and ushers who are specifically charged with the responsibility of caring for members and visitors at the principal church services.
 Ushers care for some duties that are elsewhere assigned to deacons: their services are therefore complementary to and not in conflict with those performed by deacons.
-The head usher is elected by the church, and additional ushers may be appointed by the church board.
+The head usher is elected by the church and may be elected as a member of the church board.
+Additional ushers are appointed by the church board as needed.